mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - Motivated by gold, survival, or pragmatic goals
 - Not zealots or absolute pacifists (campaign won't work)
 - Backstory connections to Crossroads encouraged
-- Consider: Why would your character take morally grey contracts?
+- Consider: Why would your character take morally gray contracts?

 ### Party Cohesion
 - Establish shared history or mutual need